 TreeGlobalPartners' service is completely free for foreign workers — no fees of any kind, no hidden charges.
 We support your appropriate job change or new employment in Japan with verified employers.
 Visa applications, status changes, and registered support procedures are handled through our group's affiliated Tree Administrative Scrivener Corporation, giving you a true one-stop service across the group.

-Consult TreeGlobalPartners →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan Post Bank policies, major Japanese bank policies, and the Act on Prevention of Transfer of Criminal Proceeds as currently in force.
+Consult TreeGlobalPartners →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan Post Bank policies, major Japanese bank policies, the Foreign Exchange and Foreign Trade Act, and the Act on Prevention of Transfer of Criminal Proceeds as currently in force.
 Specific bank policies vary and may change.
 Always verify current requirements directly with the bank you wish to use.
 This article is for general informational purposes only and does not constitute financial or legal advice.